 All the clubs run varied social programmes throughout the week which are open to all entrants and details will be available on the relevant Club and also Burnham Week websites.

-Why not enter for all or just part of the eight days – you will be given a warm welcome by the members of the Joint Clubs’ Committee, who run the regatta and will assist with any questions you may have regarding the racing or shore side activities.
+Why not enter for all or just part of the eight days – you will be given a warm welcome by ‘Burnham Week Ltd’ who run the regatta and will assist with any questions you may have regarding the racing or shore side activities.

-Don’t forget that in 2017 we will be celebrating the 125th Burnham Week.
+Don’t forget that this year we are be celebrating the 125th Burnham Week.